Become a Noonsite Member

 • the passport or travel document details for all people on board

-• date and estimated departure and arrival times for your plan
+• a voyage plan with date and estimated departure and arrival times

 It is possible to submit all forms by e-mail or post on arrival/departure if internet is not available – see details further down.